 The Registered Behavior Technician (RBT®) credential is designed for paraprofessionals who practice under the close supervision of a BCBA®, BCaBA®, or BCBA®-D and implement behavior-analytic services.
 The job duties of RBT®s are based on individual training, experience, and competence qualifications, although the scope of their work is ultimately determined by a supervising BCBA®, BCaBA®, or BCBA®-D.

-RBT®s must have at least one responsible certificant listed on the RBT® Registry supervising them.
-The chosen certificant must ensure that the RBT® always works under the supervision of a BABC certificant.
+RBT®s must be supervised by at least one responsible certificant listed on the BACB Certification Registry.
+The chosen certificant must ensure that the RBT® always works under the supervision of a BACB certificant.

 To become an RBT®, applicants must meet the following requirements: